 According to Unilever spokeswoman Ms. Millbright, they are interested in input from all their customers, racist or not.

 “We take our customer’s feedback very seriously,” continued Ms. Millbright.
 “And we are very sorry that Mr. Adkinson had such a bad experience with our re-branded peanut butter.
-We have reached out to him with some coupons which he can use to purchase native-English labeled peanut butter at another local supermarket.
+We have reached out to him with some coupons he can use to purchase native-English labeled peanut butter at another local supermarket.
 We believe there’s a Safeway nearby that he can find the Skippy that fits his lifestyle.”